-- v. a description of the qualifications, skills and achievements required for the appointment, and presented in an objective, equitable and inclusive way in order to attract a diverse applicant pool, based on criteria described in Part B.2, - vi. closing date for receipt of applications (see Part C.2.2) or, a statement that reflects that the Position Posting will close before the ranking of the candidates by the Academic Appointment Selection Committee or, an option for on-going recruitment until the position is filled, - vii. an expectation of the information to be included with applications.
-This may include as relevant to the position, a current curriculum vitae, statement of teaching philosophy, statement of research interest, samples of scholarly work, and if applicable, an equity and reconciliation statement, - viii. information about the applicable Faculty, Department, and Unit, providing web links where available, - ix. a statement that the position is available to a wide range of applicants including National and/or International applicants, where applicable, and that while the search is seeking the best applicant for the position by law, preference will be given to Canadian citizens or permanent residents, and, - a meaningful institutional Hiring Statement expressing commitment to EDI and reconciliation, which shall be reviewed at least once every three years by the Vice Provosts, EDI and Indigenous Engagement, in conjunction with, and administered by, Human Resources. - 2.5 A position for an Equitable & Inclusive Hiring Initiative shall not be advertised in advance of the approval process outlined in Part C.6 below. - 2.6 The Dean may decide to engage a search firm to support the Committee in facilitating and broadening the search for candidates; in this case, all of the above requirements in Part C.2.4 must be followed.
-The Dean shall ensure that the search firm's process aligns with the University's commitments to EDI and reconciliation.
+- a description of the qualifications, skills and achievements required for the appointment, and presented in an objective, equitable and inclusive way in order to attract a diverse applicant pool, based on criteria described in Part B.2, - vi. closing date for receipt of applications (see Part C.2.2) or, a statement that reflects that the Position Posting will close before the ranking of the candidates by the Academic Appointment Selection Committee or, an option for on-going recruitment until the position is filled, - vii. an expectation of the information to be included with applications.
+This may include as relevant to the position, a current curriculum vitae, statement of teaching philosophy, statement of research interest, samples of scholarly work, and if applicable, an equity and reconciliation statement.
+Depending upon the required background, skills, and experience, a narrative statement or Most Significant Contributions may also be solicited. - viii. information about the applicable Faculty, Department, and Unit, providing web links where available, - ix. a statement that the position is available to a wide range of applicants, National and/or International applicants, where applicable, - x. a statement and that while the search is seeking the best applicant for the position, by law, preference will be given to Canadian citizens or permanent residents, and, - xi. a meaningful institutional Hiring Statement expressing commitment to EDIA and reconciliation, which shall be reviewed at least once every three years by the Vice Provosts, EDI and Indigenous Engagement, in conjunction with the Handbook Working Group, and administered by Human Resources, - xii. a meaningful institutional Hiring Statement expressing commitment to the principles of DORA, which shall be reviewed at least once every three years by the Vice-President (Research) in conjunction with the Handbook Working Group and administered by Human Resources. - A position for an Equitable & Inclusive Hiring Initiative shall not be advertised in advance of the approval process outlined in Part C.6 below. - 2.6 The Dean may decide to engage a search firm to support the Committee in facilitating and broadening the search for candidates; in this case, all of the above requirements in Part C.2.4 must be followed.
+The Dean shall ensure that the search firm's process aligns with the University's commitments to EDIA and reconciliation.

-3. Selection Procedures for Continuing Academic Appointments - Teaching and Research
+3. Selection Procedures for Continuing Academic Appointments - Teaching and Research Stream and Teaching-Focused Stream